containerbuildsystem/atomic-reactor/README.md

 $ atomic-reactor build git --method hostdocker --build-image buildroot-hostdocker --image test-image --uri "https://github.com/TomasTomecek/docker-hello-world.git"
 ```

-Built image will be in the build container.
-Therefore this example doesn't make much sense.
+The built image will be in the build container.
+Therefore, this example doesn't make much sense.
 If you would like to access the built image, you should probably push it to your registry and build it like this:

 ```bash
 $ atomic-reactor build git --method hostdocker \